What to Expect

 Sunday Morning Worship

 When you come through our doors for our 10:30am worship, expect to be welcomed!
 Greeters will meet you with a smile as you come in, hand you our morning announcement sheet and answer any questions you may have (such as “Where is the nursery?”).
 If you mention you are a new visitor, you should receive a welcome gift (provided we have stock) as our way to extend hospitality.
 We have started offering individual communium cups that you should pick up in the foyer before being seated.

-Worship services are held in the auditorium Sundays 10:30am-11:30am & 6pm-7pm and Wednesdays 7pm-8pm.
+Worship services are held in the auditorium Sundays 10:30am-11:30am and Wednesdays 7pm-8pm.
 We like to visit and catch up with our family so you’ll see conversations taking place before our services!
 Folks will introduce themselves and welcome you to our assembly.
 Don’t be surprised--you are our honored guest!

 We occasionally shake up our morning format but if you view the back of our Sunday morning handout, you’ll find the “Order of Worship” for that day.
 Typically our order follows this pattern: